 You are here

-On average, KWU students received $23,015 in financial assistance programs (scholarships, grants, campus employment and student loans) this year.
-KWU is committed to providing a quality education at an affordable cost.
-99% of full-time students receive over $15.6 million annually in financial assistance.
-See our net price calculatorfor an estimate.
+On average, Kansas Wesleyan students received $23,015 in financial assistance programs (scholarships, grants, campus employment and student loans) this year.

-Want to graduate in four years instead of five or six?
+Graduate in four years instead of five or six

-KWU students work with an academic advisor to create an individualized graduation plan to stay on track for graduation in four years.
-You can graduate from KWU earlier than you will at most large state institutions, providing extra years of salary earned and tuition saved!
+Kansas Wesleyan students work with an academic advisor to create an individualized academic plan to stay on track for graduation in four years.
+Graduate earlier than you would at most large state institutions, which can provide extra years of salary earned and tuition saved.

-Part-time employment opportunities abound in Salina in a myriad of retail businesses, restaurants, and more.
-A limited number of campus employment opportunities are also available, primarily for sophomores, juniors, and seniors.
-Internships in local businesses can provide a great way to combine earning power, college credit, great work experience, and invaluable future employment contacts!
+Part-time employment opportunities abound in Salina in a myriad of businesses.
+A limited number of campus employment opportunities are also available, primarily for sophomores, juniors and seniors.
+Internships at local businesses can provide a great way to combine earning power, college credit, great work experience and invaluable future employment contacts.